Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

-In order to control spatial characteristics of the prior and likelihood we develop the concept of a \emph{parameter function}.
-The parameters of the independent priors over Fourier space are specified according to parameter functions that describe the pattern of parameter values over Fourier space (see illustrations of Figure~\ref{parfn}); the parameter function traces out the values of parameters for the prior over Fourier space.
-In general, the parameter function is multivariate, with one dimension for each parameter of the prior distribution used at each Fourier space location, e.g. Figure~\ref{parfn} illustrates parameter functions for distributions with two parameters (scale and location).
-Note that for some models it proves more convenient to specify parameter functions for transformations of the original distribution parameters; e.g. for the gamma distribution the parameter functions might be defined for the mean and variance which can then be transformed to the shape and scale (or rate) parameters.
+The parameter function traces out the values of parameters for the prior over Fourier space (see illustrations of Figure~\ref{parfn}).
+In general, the parameter function is multivariate, with one dimension for each parameter of the prior distribution used at each Fourier space location, e.g. Figure~\ref{parfn} provides a schematic for the specification of parameter functions for distributions with two parameters (scale and location).

-Separate and independent priors, and associated parameter functions, are specified for each of the modulus and argument of the complex value at each Fourier space location.
+Separate priors, and associated parameter functions, are specified for each of the modulus and argument of the complex value at each Fourier space location.
 Working with the modulus and argument provides a more convenient framework for incorporating prior information at specific Fourier space locations (i.e., specific spatial frequencies) than working with the real and imaginary components.
 The convenience arises because prior information (e.g., expected characteristics of smoothness, edges, or features of interest) can be directly specified via the modulus of the process, with the argument being treated independently of the modulus.

-However, real and imaginary components are more difficult to specify since signal can shift between them through the translation of objects in the corresponding image space; for example, a rigid movement of an object in an otherwise constant intensity image will cause shifts between real and imaginary components (by the Fourier transform shift Theorem) whereas in the modulus/argument specification it will only change the argument of the signal.
+Real and imaginary components are more difficult to specify since signal can shift between them through the translation of objects in the corresponding image space; for example, a rigid movement of an object in an otherwise constant intensity image will cause shifts between real and imaginary components (by the Fourier transform shift Theorem) whereas in the modulus/argument specification it will only change the argument of the signal.